a-ostrovsky/rust_experiments/README.md

 # Rust Experiments Project

-This project is a sandbox for experimenting with the Rust programming language.
-It's a place to try out new concepts, libraries, and techniques in Rust.
+This project is my sandbox for experimenting with the Rust programming language.

 ## Getting Started